Nodular fasciitis is a rare, noncancerous tumor. It can appear in soft tissue anywhere on your body.

 The tumor resolves with surgery, including partial surgery.

 Some tumors may be treated with corticosteroids.
-Steroid injection is a successful method if the tumor is on the face and aesthetics are involved.
+Steroid injection is a

 If you have any symptoms of this type of tumor, it’s important that you talk to a doctor right away.
 Although such tumors are harmless, they share many characteristics with cancerous tumors, so it’s important to get a diagnosis.